IQSS/datafest/multiple_approaches_combining_data/02_combining_data.md

 author: "Radhika Khetani, Bob Freeman"
 teaching: 20
 exercises: 10
-questions:
-- "How can I get data from a database?"
-- "What are various options I can use to manipulate my data (e.g. sort, remove dupes, aggregate)?
-- "How can I select subsets of data?"
-- "How can I calculate new values on the fly?"
-- "How can I combine data from multiple tables?"
-objectives:
-- "Explain the difference between a table, a record, and a field."
-- "Explain the difference between a database and a database manager."
-keypoints:
-- "A relational database stores information in tables, each of which has a fixed set of columns and a variable number of records."
-- "A database manager is a program that manipulates information stored in a database."
 ---

+> Questions:
+> - "How can I get data from a database?"
+> - "What are various options I can use to manipulate my data (e.g. sort, remove dupes, aggregate)?
+> - "How can I select subsets of data?"
+> - "How can I calculate new values on the fly?"
+> - "How can I combine data from multiple tables?"
+> Objectives:
+> - "Explain the difference between a table, a record, and a field."
+> - "Explain the difference between a database and a database manager."
+> Keypoints:
+> - "A relational database stores information in tables, each of which has a fixed set of columns and a variable number of records."
+> - "A database manager is a program that manipulates information stored in a database."

 We going to assume some base familiarity of SQL.
 The remainder of this lesson will go through essential SQL commands that will get you off an running.
 For a more comprehensive review, we urge you to walk through the Software Carpentry [Databases and SQL lessons](http://swcarpentry.github.io/sql-novice-survey/).

-## Brief Review of SQL

 **Our data:** In the late 1920s and early 1930s, William Dyer, Frank Pabodie, and Valentina Roerich led expeditions to the Pole of Inaccessibility in the South Pacific, and then onward to Antarctica.
 Two years ago, their expeditions were found in a storage locker at Miskatonic University.
 We have scanned and OCR the data they contain, and we now want to store that information in a way that will make search and analysis easy.